This month in Learning

 We offer a range of free workshops for secondary schools and further education groups which use our gallery spaces to develop creative thinking, visual and verbal literacy and research skills.

-From Activity Trails to Discovery Days, we welcome families to the British Library to take part in a rich mix of activities designed to engage all the family.
+From regular monthly workshops to special Family Days, we welcome families to the British Library to take part in a range of creative activities designed for all the family.

 Our Continuing Professional Development programme includes evening events and day-long conferences, many of which are in partnership with other institutions.
 We provide opportunities for teachers to broaden their subject knowledge and reinvigorate their passion for their subject.

 Featured online resources

 Unique collection items and expert commentary related to History, English, Religious Studies and Citizenship